 The first several years I’d invested in real estate, I had no clue about all the tax advantages available to real estate owners.
 It wasn’t until I read The Book on Tax Strategies for the Savvy Real Estate Investor that I started to wrap my mind around how to leverage the tax code to help me rather than work against me.

 We work with Amanda Han and Matt MacFarland on both our personal and business taxes and they are extremely knowledgeable about tax strategies for real estate investors.

 In fact, you can listen in on our conversation with Amanda on Investing For Good, where she drops some golden nuggets about powerful real estate tax strategies you’ll definitely want to know about.

 Why Now Is The Best Time To Educate Yourself On Real Estate Investing

-As I’m writing this in August of 2020, we’re currently in the midst of a recession, with an economy that’s barely flickering back to life and unemployment numbers at an all-time high.
-Stimulus money has kept the economy afloat for a bit, but that money is starting to run out.
+As I’m writing this, we’re currently in the midst of a recession, with an economy that’s barely flickering back to life and unemployment numbers at an all-time high.

 Stimulus money kept the economy afloat for a bit, but that money gave rise to inflation.